 Wheel Alignment Cost – Are You Paying Too Much?

-Getting a wheel alignment every 12,000 miles or about every 2 years – whichever comes sooner.
-Other auto manufacturers recommend having the wheels aligned every 6,000 miles – which for most city drivers, is about once a year.
+Get a wheel alignment every 12,000 miles or once every 2 years, whichever comes first.
+Other automotive manufacturers suggest having it aligned every 6,000 miles, which is approximately once a year for the average city driver.

-The average cost of wheel alignment is $50-$200.
-Normally, you’ll pay about $25-$50 per wheel.
-If you have a front-wheel drive car, you’ll have to align the two front wheels.
-Here, the rate charged by your mechanic is the most important aspects of costs.
+The average cost for a wheel alignment is from $50-$200.
+Typically, it is about $25-$50 per wheel.
+If you drive a front wheeled car, then the two front wheels will need to be aligned.
+Here, how much your mechanic charges is the foremost in determining cost.

 SupplierTire Alignment Cost